dovydasvg/GildedRose-Refactoring-Kata/php/README.md

 - `src` - contains the two classes:
   - `Item.php` - this class should not be changed.
   - `GildedRose.php` - the refactored and updated with new functionality class.
-  - `GildedRoseLegacy.php` - the original class that was refactored.
 - `tests` - contains the tests
   - `GildedRoseTest.php` - Starter tests.
 Checks every case specifically.
   - `ApprovalTest.php` - alternative approval test (set to 30 days)